Sisters Walking Together

 50%+

-of federally sentenced women have identified mental health needs, with significant histories of trauma and abuse
+of federally sentenced women have identified mental health needs, with significant histories of trauma

 Barbed wire against the sky